-Once vacant possession has been achieved the building will be secured with a perimeter hoarding to the Euston Road, Belgrove Street, Argyle Street and St Chad Street elevations, and will be set an approximate dimension of 2.5m from the existing building facade to allow sufficient space for a perimeter demolition scaffold to be erected; any street furniture that the proposed gantry and scaffold cannot accommodate will also be relocated at this time through prior approval with LBC Highways team and TfL.
+The building will be secured with a minimum 2.4m high perimeter hoarding to the Euston Road, Belgrove Street, Argyle Street and St Chad Street elevations, and will be set an approximate dimension of 2.5m from the existing building facade to allow sufficient space for a perimeter demolition scaffold to be erected; any street furniture that the scaffold cannot accommodate will also be relocated at this time through prior approval with LBC Highways team and TfL.

-As the external enabling works progress and internal asbestos R&D survey will be undertaken and the results of which will determine the existence of asbestos containing materials (ACM's).
+As the external enabling works progress an internal asbestos refurbishment and demolition (R&D) survey will be undertaken and the results of which will determine the existence of asbestos containing materials (ACM's).
 Due to the age and type of construction of the building we have assumed there are ACMs within the building that will need to be removed prior to the soft strip commencing.